Minibus Lease, Finance, or Purchase

-CFS is a minibus leasing specialist, suppling schools and the community with minibuses throughout the UK.
-We supply schools, colleges, academies, universities and the general community with advice and cost effective leasing solutions.
+Capital Fleet Solutions is a minibus leasing specialist, supplying both the vehicles and finance products.
+We supply schools, colleges, academies, universities and the general community with advice and cost-effective leasing solutions.

 Why Use Capital Fleet Solutions?

-- We can offer guidance on driver training, supply of your minibus, finance options, maintenance, service and repair.
+- We offer guidance on driver training and supply your minibus.
+We also provide finance options, maintenance, servicing, and repairs.

 - One point of contact for all your needs now and in the future.